 - Peeing accidents – If your dog has been house trained and suddenly begins to pee in the house semi-frequently, then they’re likely dealing with a UTI.
 Such infections make it hard for your pup to know when it has to use the restroom, which leads to accidents.

-- Painful urination – If the urinary tract and urethra are infected or inflamed, it can be incredibly painful for your dog to urinate.
+- Urination discomfort – If there is an issue, it can be incredibly uncomfortable for your dog to urinate.
 As a result, they may exhibit symptoms of pain or distress such as:

 - Unquenchable thirst – Dogs always seem thirsty, particularly when the weather is hot; however, it’s important you keep an eye on how they drink and how much.
 If your dog is gulping down more water than normal and then barely pees when he does go, there’s likely an underlying issue that needs medical attention.

-- Licking their genitals – Although it's fairly common for dogs to lick their genitals, a dog with a UTI will do so more frequently.
-Likely, this is an attempt to soothe the itch, pain, or discomfort, and their way of letting you know that not everything is going right down there.
+- Licking their genitals – Although it's fairly common for dogs to lick their genitals, a dog with a urinary issue will do so more frequently.
+Likely, this is an attempt to soothe the discomfort, and their way of letting you know that not everything is going right down there.

 - Bloody or cloudy urine – Although you won’t be having your pup pee into a cup, it’s a good idea to watch as they pee to see whether the liquid looks normal.
 Blood in the urine is never a good sign, so if you see it, seek help immediately.

-Additional dog UTI symptoms that are more generalized include:
+Additional dog symptoms of urinary issues that are more generalized include:

 - Dribbling urine